MJST997/mjst-predict/README.md

 The code for engagement prediction is divided into several parts:

-1. Defining and training the LSTM, GRU, XGBoost, BERTweet regressor models.
+1. Defining and training the LSTM, GRU, XGBoost, Random Forestm BERTweet regressor models.
 2. Evaluating the model's performance using R2 score.

 Please refer to the 02-06 file in this repository for the complete implementation of the engagement prediction process.